SpheroidUniverse/SpheroidScript/docs/ui/index.md

 making any changes in the interface possible even after the user has downloaded and installed the application.

-With the help of the Spheroid UI Engine, you can create and embed any interfaces into your XR application, for example: a storefront with goods, social media feed, pages with settings for your XR application, or even a messenger.
+With the help of Spheroid UI Engine, you can create and embed any interfaces into your XR application, for example: a storefront with goods, social media feed, pages with settings for your XR application, or even a messenger.

-## How does UI look if it built on Spheroid UI Engine
+## How does UI look if it's built on Spheroid UI Engine

 Look at the third image.
 This is a page displaying the Rarura AR game description.
 This page has been created solely and completely on Spheroid UI Engine.